 - you are a victim of domestic violence,

-- your SNAP/cash case was closed for more than 30 days and you reapplied, and
+- your SNAP/cash case was closed for more than 30 days, you reapplied and asked for a new EBT card because you tossed your old card,

 - you need a disability accommodation